Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: Activated naval mines sidemissions again (Altis, Malden and Tanoa)
 - Fixed: Various Malden sidemissions (wrong markers for direction used and wrong localization strings)
 - Fixed: Don't create sandstorm over water
+- Fixed: getBonus bugged out when a side mission bonus vehicle was a carrier based plane

 3.95
 - Fixed: Rewrote deleting AI only groups on player side for UAVs (even Zeus placed) again when with AI is enabled, works now, I promise!